Tchatchu5/Extension-process-for-Steklov-julia-version/README.md

 * Output:
   * the  biggest diagnosis eigenvalue which has an infinite critical length.

-**Remark:** critical_length.py gives more information (check all eigenvalues, not only the diagnosis ones) than diagnosis_eigenvalue.py, but the latter can check way further in a reasonnable time.
+**Remark:** critical_length.jl gives more information (check all eigenvalues, not only the diagnosis ones) than diagnosis_eigenvalue.jl, but the latter can check way further in a reasonnable time.